Forty-Bot/appdir/README.md

-# c-appdir
+# appdir

-c-appdir is a library for finding platform-specific dirs.
+appdir is a library for finding platform-specific dirs.
 Unfortunately, there is no platform-agnostic way to open a file given a directory and a filename.
 There are several file libraries for C which provide this and more already (e.g. [APR](https://apr.apache.org/docs/apr/trunk/group__apr__file__io.html),